tshanebuckley/ngs_intro/README.md

 While package managers simplify adding, removing, and updating packages, many of them also assist in revolving package version conflicts.
 These dependency conflicts may lead to a desire to have multiple environments designed for executing certain tasks or running certain software.
 Therefore, virtualizing environments allows us to have multiple different environments available on the same machine.
 These environments typically track themselves as a schema/config/manifest file of dependencies installed from a package managers.
 This also adds to the reproducibility aspect of virtual environments.

 In many cases, these virtual environments may be shared by their manifest and re-used.
-A common use case is also to uses these package managers and virtual environments to create containers as it reduces the amount of code that must be used to install the dependencies in the container definition (typically a Dockerfile).
+A common use case is to use these package managers and virtual environments to create containers as it reduces the amount of code that must be used to install the dependencies in the container definition (typically a Dockerfile).

 We will focus on creating virtual environments using: